Tom Lohr is a futurist and hates cleaning. He is still waiting for his flying car.

 You Will Need a New Phone

 This will be where the real financial segregation will occur.
 Your phone you just bought last year?
 There is a 99% chance it is not 5G compatible.
 As you already know, a decent smartphone is not cheap, and new 5G models are expected to be several hundred dollars on top of what the same 4G model would cost.
 That is serious money.
-Even it you do have the expendable cash, getting one will be difficult at first.
-Most cell phone manufacturers hope to have a 5G capable phone available by the end of 2019.
-Apple's iPhone with 5G may not be on the market until late 2020 or 2021.
+Even if you do have the expendable cash, getting one will be difficult at first.
+The first series of 5G-enabled phones have come out but they are still very expensive and in short supply.

 You May Have Reception Issues

-Here is where using millimeter wave lengths are an issue.
+Here is where using millimeter wavelengths are an issue.
 Because 5G operates at a higher frequency, it has a shorter transmission range.
 In the early stages, once you travel outside of a metropolitan area you will likely lose 5G capability until carriers fully upgrade their infrastructure.
-Is also has a harder time penetrating walls and can be affected by moisture in the air.
+It also has a harder time penetrating walls and can be affected by moisture in the air.
 You may experience interrupted service during heavy rainfall.

 Did I ever tell you about the wedding I attended where two antennas got married?
 No?
 Well, the wedding wasn't much to talk about, but the reception was great.